-If the user has a customized configuration that uses settings other than the default, run restore configuration from the system programs stored on the hard disk drive.
+If the user has a customized configuration that uses settings other than the default, run Restore configuration from the system programs stored on the default hard disk drive.

-If the configuration uses the default settings, run automatic configuration from the system programs stored on the hard disk drive.
+If default configuration settings are used, run Automatic configuration from the system programs stored on the hard disk drive.

-IBM PS/2 Model 95 XP 486 HMR IML, POST, and BIOS
+IBM PS/2 Model 90 XP 486 HMR IML, POST, and BIOS